• Home

 The AI music generator Suno and Warner Music Group have struck a partnership that settles previous copyright infringement litigation between the companies.

-The revised agreement enables Suno users to utilize licensed music from WMG, featuring artists such as Coldplay, Cardi B, Fleetwood Mac, and Red Hot Chili Peppers, contingent on the artists' consent.
+The new arrangement allows Suno users to work with licensed WMG music—think: Coldplay, Cardi B, Fleetwood Mac, Red Hot Chili Peppers—provided the artists opt in.

 New tools will allow artists to have “full control over whether and how their names, images, likenesses, voices, and compositions are used in new AI-generated music.”
-It's likely they'll also witness a gradual increase in income from that.
+Presumably they’ll see incremental revenue from that, too.

 More tech